-- legal control of measuring instruments and of prepackages;
+- legal control of measuring instruments and of prepackages,

-- metrological supervision;
+- metrological supervision,

 - metrological expertise.

-Any effective system of assurance of metrological control is based on a combination of all three elements, as appropriate to the local jurisdiction; the third element completes the system by enabling it to resolve disputes.
-Therefore, any suggestion that goods could be controlled, but equipment not, is not acceptable and would result in a gap in a suitable system of metrological control.
+Any given system of assurance of metrological control is based on a combination of the first two elements, as appropriate to the local jurisdiction; the third element completes the system by enabling it to resolve disputes.
 As technology has changed, the system has been adapted so that the existing infrastructures of metrological control and their expertise can be used with advantage for those forms of control specified by other legislation.
-This applies to, for example, prepackages subject to metrological legislation which in many countries has become the most common method for selling goods by weight or measure.
-Moreover, this applies also to various gaming machines as far as these machines are subject to metrological legislation in the countries.
-The legal control of prepackages based on the average approach is dealt with in OIML Recommendation R 87 Quantity of product in prepackages [5].
+This applies to, for example, pre-packages subject to metrological legislation which in many countries has become the most common method for selling goods by weight or measure and to various gaming machines subject to legal control by laws on lotteries and similar games.
+The legal control of pre-packages is dealt with in OIML Recommendation R 87 "Quantity of Product in Prepackages".

-In some jurisdictions an extension of metrological expertise is used to put under regulation the whole measurement process when measurements are made to demonstrate compliance with statutory requirements (such as the measurement of the level of noise in public places, measurement of pollution, etc.).
+In some jurisdictions an extension of metrological expertise is used to put under regulation the whole measurement process when measurements are made to demonstrate compliance with statutory requirements (such as the measurement of the level of noise in public places, measurement of pollution etc.).

-This Document reflects the ongoing efforts to eliminate technical barriers to trade and to ensure equity in the marketplace, while ensuring that protection of public interest is not compromised.
-OIML Members are recommended to refer to OIML D 1 Elements for a law on metrology [3] when drawing up their metrological legislation concerning legal metrological control.
+This International Document reflects the ongoing efforts to eliminate technical barriers to trade and ensure equity in the marketplace while protection of public interest is not compromised.
+Member countries are recommended to refer to the OIML Document D1 "Elements for a Law on Metrology" [3] in preparation of their metrological legislation concerning legal metrological control.